Bleskocvok/dyng/README.md

 ![Low map gif](low_map_video.gif) ![High map gif](high_map_video.gif)

+## Quick start

+Refer to [Quick start](docs/QUICK_START.md) to learn how to integrate this library in your project and how to use it.

-## Full documentation
+## Documentation

-Full documentation can be generated using **Doxygen**.
-After executing following commands you can access the main page by opening `docs/docs.html`.
+Full [documentation](https://bleskocvok.github.io/dyng/html/index.html) is available online at https://bleskocvok.github.io/dyng/html/index.html.

+Alternatively, it can be generated offline from the cloned repository using **Doxygen**:

 ```bash
 cd docs
 doxygen
 ```

+After which the main page can be accessed by opening `docs/docs.html`.

 ## License
 The project is licensed under the Apache License, Version 2.0.
 See the accompanying file named [LICENSE](LICENSE).